-What are common types of rice cookers nowadays?
+What are the different types available nowadays?

-Pressure cookers, as the name implies, are designed to maintain pressure in the inner pot by having a sealed lid which prevents steam from escaping.
+Pressure cookers, as the name implies, are designed to maintain pressure in the inner pot by having a sealed lid that prevents steam from escaping.
 This makes the appliance ideal for tenderizing meat that would be tough to do with a rice cooker, for instance.
 It can also cook whole vegetables and roasts.
-It is a more efficient way of cooking food, requires lesser liquids, and allows temperature to go above boiling point of water.
+It is a more efficient way of cooking food, requires lesser liquids, and allows the temperature to go above the boiling point of water.
 With multi-functional pressure cookers available on the market, this means that they are capable of cooking rice as well, which basically removes the need of having a separate rice cooker.

-The inner pot can also be used to put cut fruit in, mixed with liquids such as water, wine or juice.
+The inner pot can also be used to put cut fruit in, mixed with liquids such as water, wine, or juice.
 The heat conducted can also be ideal for making applesauce or other fruit sauces.

-Slow-cook stews or soups
+Slow cookers for stews or soups

-Rice cookers featuring a slow-cooking function are capable of cooking stews or soups, which can be done simply by putting in the necessary ingredients and liquids, such as broth or water, into the inner pot or special bowl provided by the model.
+Rice cookers featuring a slow-cooker function are capable of cooking stews or soups, which can be done simply by putting in the necessary ingredients and liquids, such as broth or water, into the inner pot or special bowl provided by the model.